drslid/EvPortal/README.md

 ## 🤝 Contributing

-We appreciate and encourage community contributions!
+I appreciate and encourage community contributions!
 If you'd like to help improve this project, here’s how you can get involved.

 ### 🚀 How You Can Contribute